anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This specification can be applied to both synchronous and asynchronous enrollment.

-As an improvment over BRSKI,
+As an improvement over BRSKI,
 this specification supports offering multiple enrollment protocols on the infrastructure side, which enables pledges and their developers to pick the preferred one.